-There are three main components of a balance sheet – assets, liabilities and equity.
+There are three main components of a balance sheet:

-This is split into current and long-term assets.
-Current assets include things like cash or accounts receivable.
-Long-term assets refer to things that aren’t expected to be converted into cash within a year, such as property or long-term investments.
+Long-term assets refer to things you don’t expect to convert into cash within a year, such as property or long-term investments.
 (Though you may well sell the property within a year).

 What are liabilities?

-Liabilities are the obligations of your business.
-This could be money you owe to creditors or suppliers.
-Liabilities include things like accounts payable, loans, salaries, interest, and taxes.
-These will typically be split into either current or long-term liabilities.
+Liabilities are things that your business is obliged to pay in the future.
+This could be money you owe to creditors or suppliers, or things like loan repayments and interest, employee salaries, and taxes.
+Like assets, these will typically be split into either current or long-term liabilities.